-That's why we've done the research and come up with this list of the best wine cabinets for at-home storage, no matter the size of your living space.
+We've done the research and come up with this list of the best wine cabinets for at-home storage.

 Note: Wine cabinets are meant for organizational purposes and do not double as wine cellars, meaning that while these pieces of furniture provide excellent storage capacity, they do not come equipped with cellar conditions (humidity, darkness) that a wine fridge or cellar would provide.